microsoft/FluidFramework/build-tools/packages/build-cli/docs/check.md

   $ flub check latestVersions VERSION PACKAGE_OR_RELEASE_GROUP [-v | --quiet]

 ARGUMENTS
-  VERSION                   The version corresponding to the pipeline trigger branch.
+  VERSION                   The version to check.
+When running in CI, this value corresponds to the pipeline trigger
+                            branch.
   PACKAGE_OR_RELEASE_GROUP  The name of a package or a release group.

 LOGGING FLAGS